GCP Reference Architecture

-- The instructions for Installing Pivotal Platform on GCP Manually use this method.
+- The procedures in Installing Pivotal Platform on GCP Manually use this method.

 Every Pivotal Platform VM receives its own public IP address (no NAT).

-- The instructions for Installing Pivotal Platform on GCP using Terraform use this method.
+- The procedures in Installing Pivotal Platform on GCP Using Terraform use this method.

-However, if you require NAT, you may refer to the following section.
+However, if you require NAT, see NAT-Based Solution.

-This diagram illustrates the case where you want to expose only a minimal number of public IP addresses.
+The diagram below illustrates the case where you want to expose only a minimal number of public IP addresses.

 If you prefer not to use a NAT solution, you can configure Pivotal Platform on GCP to assign public IP addresses for all components.
 This type of deployment may be more performant since most of the network traffic between Pivotal Platform components are routed through the front end load balancer and the Gorouter.